 Runner Up: Magic Fluke M10 Natural Ukulele

-If you are looking for a fun instrument that is extremely durable then the Magic Fluke Company’s offerings are right up your ally.
+We have no problem recommending Magic Fluke, which isn’t something we normally would say for a company that doesn’t use a traditional build of high-quality wood products!
+If you are looking for a fun instrument that is extremely durable, sounds great, and is completely unique then the Magic Fluke Company’s offerings are right up your alley.